What is the Open Music Initiative?

 How is the initiative funded?

-The initiative will use certain member “convergence” meetings to get input and help develop use cases for further exploration in 3-week labs that are ran by IDEO and which employ students from different universities including Berklee, MIT, and others.
+The initiative uses certain member “convergence” meetings to get input and help develop use cases for further exploration in summer labs that are ran by IDEO and which employ students from different universities including Berklee, MIT, and others.
 The goal of the labs is to further explore these use cases and develop prototypes around them.
 These prototypes will then be launched into the open source community for proprietary and commercial development.

 Where can I find more information about the summer lab?